-7.4 Capability and Technology Management Process
+7.4 Agency Asset Portfolio Management Process Capability and Technology Management Process

-Capability and Technology Management (CTM) is a cycle of activities aligned with industry best practices that Commonwealth executive branch agencies use for evaluating the performance of existing IT assets and linking continuing investments in those IT assets to business needs.
-The objective of the CTM cycle is to realize optimal value from continuing IT investments.
-CTM supports ongoing measurement of IT investment performance to ensure the asset's contribution to business goals and improving business value.
+The Agency Asset Portfolio Management (APM) process Capability and Technology Management (CTM) is a cycle of activities aligned with industry best practices that Commonwealth executive branch agencies use for evaluating the performance of existing IT assets and linking continuing investments in those IT assets to business needs.
+The objective of the APM CTM cycle is to realize optimal value from continuing IT investments.

+APM CTM supports ongoing measurement of IT investment performance to ensure the asset's contribution to business goals and improving business value.

-Execution of the CTM process involves conducting the following ITIM activities:
+Execution of the APM CTM process involves conducting the following ITIM activities:

-- Measure IT asset performance. - During this activity agencies systematically collect, record, and report information on the performance of all IT assets, whether managed through the IT Partnership or managed by the agency.
-All IT assets should have service level performance measures assigned to them, and the performance measures should be directly tied to the business needs of the agency and the value the investment provides to the Commonwealth.. - Conduct IT asset and service evaluation, as described in Section 6.5.1.2 - Determine IT asset disposition, as described in Section 6.5.1.3
+• Measure IT asset performance.

+During this activity agencies systematically collect, record, and report information on the performance of all IT assets in their ATP, whether managed through the IT Partnership or managed by the agency.
+All IT assets should have service level performance measures assigned to them, and the performance measures should be directly tied to the business needs of the agency and the value the investment provides to the Commonwealth.-Guidance on performance measures can be found in the Strategic Planning section of the DPB website at http://dpb.virginia.gov/sp/sp.cfm.

+- Conduct IT asset and service evaluation, as described in Section 6.5.1.2 - Determine IT asset disposition, as described in Section 6.5.1.3